milvus-io/milvus-docs/site/en/adminGuide/object_storage_operator.md

 # Configure Object Storage with Milvus Operator

 Milvus uses MinIO or S3 as object storage to persist large-scale files, such as index files and binary logs.
 This topic introduces how to configure object storage dependencies when you install Milvus with Milvus Operator.
+For more details, refer to [Configure Object Storage with Milvus Operator](https://github.com/milvus-io/milvus-operator/blob/main/docs/administration/manage-dependencies/object-storage.md) in the Milvus Operator repository.

 This topic assumes that you have deployed Milvus Operator.